 At the same time, an important investment has been made to promote science in schools and in society.
-It is with reason that the Portuguese "Ciência Viva" program has been internationally recognized as a model in science outreach.
-But Portuguese scientists have been feeling the same difficulties as their foreign peers in the interaction with the public.
-These difficulties, but at the same time the necessity of scientific integrity in transmitting science, may be better understood with the help of some examples:
+The "Ciência Viva" program has been internationally recognized as a model in science outreach.
+But Portuguese scientists have been feeling the same type of difficulties as their foreign peers in the interaction with the public.

+Genetics

-- In the much publicized Madeleine McCann case, how to tell to the public the meaning of an 80% match of DNA material and therefore convey the message that science cannot, in general, offer certainty?
+In the much mediatized "Maddie case", how to tell to the public the meaning of an 80% match of DNA material and, therefore, convey the message that science cannot, in general, offer certainty?
 In fact, people have some trouble with the notion of probability.
+They want yes-no answers, when in almost all cases science can only offer a probability.

+Transgenics

-They would like to have answers in terms of yes or no, when in almost all cases scientific evidence can only offer a probabilistic indication.
-Of course, to complicate things, the same percentage value has a different meaning in different contexts. - Recently a radical group defending ecological positions some called them "ecoterrorrists" invaded and partially destroyed a transgenic plantation in Alentejo.
+Recently a radical ecological group invaded and destroyed a transgenic plantation in Alentejo.
 Besides all political and legal issues, the discussion centred, as in other countries, in the danger of genetically modified organisms.
+How to tell to the public what is transgenic corn?
+Is it dangerous?
+The public has, in general, a poor notion of risk, it is simply afraid of the unknown.
+Again they demand from science certainties that cannot be given.

+Also recently, controversies have been taking on the construction of a new dam in North Portugal and of the first nuclear power station.
+How to present people the advantages and disadvantages of new energy centrals?
+Of course scientific aspects are not the only ones to be considered when taking decisions and one of the questions is to disentangle the scientific aspects from the others.
+But is that really possible?

+Global warming

-How to tell to the public, with limited knowledge in genetics, what is transgenic corn?
-Is it really dangerous to public health?
-The public has, in general, a poor notion of risk.
-People are normally afraid of the unknown.
-Again they demand from science certainties that simply cannot be given. - Also recently, controversies have been taking place in Portugal on the construction of a new dam in North Portugal (there are many in the country but one relevant river has not been used for that purpose) and on the construction of the first nuclear power station (there are none in Portugal, in contrast to our neighbour Spain).
-Again: how to present people the advantages and disadvantages of new energy centrals?
-Of course scientific aspects are not the only ones to be considered when taking decisions on energy and one of the questions is to disentangle the scientific aspects from the others.
-Is it that really possible? - Al Gore has been recently in Lisbon.
-Portugal, which may suffer the effects of global warming (namely a desertification of the South), has signed the Kyoto treaty and is trying to reduce CO2 emissions.
-In a world where global warming is a hot issue and where a consensual position seem to be emerging about the reality of the human origin of global warming, what can and should be said to public?
-Here the public is confused by the fact that there is no unanimity in the scientific community (some controversy persists) and that the predictions are based on computational models with big margins of error.
+Portugal has signed the Kyoto treaty and is trying to reduce CO2 emissions.
+In a world where global warming is a hot issue and where a consensual position seem to emerge on the human origin of global warming, what can and should be said to the public?
+Here the public is confused by the fact that the scientific community is not unanimous and that the predictions are based on computational models with considerable errors.

-- One of the variants of bird flu, that which is mediated by the H5ON2 virus, was detected some days ago in Central Portugal.
-In a world which is afraid - and rightly so - of pandemic diseases, how to inform people about the different danger of different diseases?
-How to explain that, contrary to H5ON1 (the difference in the name lies only in the last digit), the detected virus is not dangerous to humans, but about 100 000 wild ducks have to be exterminated?
+One of the variants of bird flu, that which is mediated by the H5ON2 virus, was detected some days ago in Central Portugal.
+In a world which is afraid of pandemic diseases, how to inform people about the different danger of different diseases?
+How to explain e.g. that, contrary to H5ON1, H50N2 is not dangerous to humans, but about 100 000 ducks have to be killed?